 Sharing intelligence.
 Adam, quietly passing along the names of his targets, individuals he was tracking.
-Faisal, sliding him information the Kingdom had on his targets, and pointing him in new directions, toward the quieter, insidious threats.
+Faisal, sliding him information the Kingdom had on America’s targets and pointing him in new directions, toward the quieter, insidious threats.
 The hand that wagged the dog.

 Realizing Faisal was, like him, an intelligence officer.
 Conspiracy, his mind whispered.
 Espionage.
 Revealing secrets.

-But what they’d shared had been beneficial for both of them, and their governments, so far.
+But what they’d shared had been beneficial for both of them and their governments so far.
 At least, that’s how he rationalized it.
 Adam had been applauded for his intelligence efforts, his wins in identifying deep Caliphate assets that had eluded the US for so long.
-Faisal’s efforts were focused half on the Caliphate and half on Iran, and Adam slipped him a signals intercept on Iran that he’d hand-carried back to Riyadh.
+Faisal’s efforts were focused half on the Caliphate and half on Iran, and Adam slipped him a signals intercept on Iran that Faisal had hand-carried back to Riyadh.

 And now, flying to Riyadh to meet with Faisal.

-He paid cash for his ticket, flying out of Baghdad’s airport before dawn.
+He paid cash for his ticket, flying out of Baghdad before dawn.

-Finally, the jet’s tires squealed and skipped down the runway at King Khalid Airport, and then taxied to the gate.
+Finally, the jet’s tires squealed and skipped down the runway at King Khalid Airport and then taxied to the gate.
 Alhamdulliah as salaama echoed around the cabin, the passengers thanking God for the safe flight, as custom.
 The Saudi morning sun burned down on the terminal, scattering gleaming silver light in every direction.
-Bodies shuffled out of the plane, men in long white thawbs and keffiyehs, a few women in hijab, and a scattered businessman or three.
+Bodies shuffled out of the plane, men in long white thobes and ghutras, a few women in hijabs, and a scattered businessman or three.
 He caught eyes sliding sidelong to him.
-Not in a suit, and not in a thawb.
+Not in a suit, and not in a thobe.
 What was he doing in the Kingdom, the capital of conservatism in the world?

 Inside, the airport glittered, white and cream marble seeming to stretch forever.
 Arches interlaced overhead, like the cornices of the Great Mosque of Cordoba in Spain.
 Ferns crowded around fountains and indoor lagoons, and ivy crawled up the marble in carefully orchestrated patterns.
-Whisper soft footfalls and hushed conversation made the airport seem larger than it was, colossal as opposed to cavernous.
-He hurried as fast as he could without standing out, slipping through slow-moving crowds of Saudi men holding hands and groups of in thawbs sharing coffee and tea.
+Whisper-soft footfalls and hushed conversation made the airport seem larger than it was, colossal as opposed to cavernous.
+He hurried as fast as he could without standing out, slipping through slow-moving crowds of Saudi men holding hands and groups sharing coffee and tea.